mykebrowne/data-512-a6/README.md

 # data-512-a6

 #### Repo for HCDS Final Project
-This file describes the requirements and steps needed to re-produce an analysis of the relationship between:
+This file describes the requirements and steps needed to reproduce an analysis of the relationship between:
 1. Opioid prescribing rate
 2. Opioid overdose rate
 3. Poverty rate